gore-ez-knee/gore-ez-knee.github.io/_posts/2022-06-04-backup-restore-gitlab.md

     sudo docker exec -it gitlab gitlab-backup create SKIP=registry
     ```

 > Note: I skip the registry to avoid an error I received when trying to restore from backup.
 It got mad at me for not having a registry.gz file, or something like that.
-Since I wasn't using GitLabs registry, I just skipped it hence the `SKIP=registry`
+Since I wasn't using GitLab's registry, I just skipped it hence the `SKIP=registry`
 {: .prompt-info }

 - Once the command finishes, check the S3 bucket for a backup file.
 This command will also create a backup file in `/var/opt/gitlab/backups/`